Teeth Whitening Questions and Answers

 Q: Who may benefit from cosmetic teeth whitening?

 A: Almost everyone can enjoy the benefit of the teeth whitening process if his or her teeth and gums are healthy.
 Teeth cannot be made whiter than genetically possible.
 There are many reasons for discolored teeth.
 Tetracycline stains are very difficult to remove; however, 95% of our clients experience noticeably whiter teeth.
-Some teeth are naturally pigmented or stained as they develop.
+Some teeth are naturally pigmented, discolored or stained as they mature.
 Aging and the on-going ingestion of coffee, tea, cola, wine, tobacco products, curries, etc. can lead to the staining of the teeth.

 Q: Why should I consider having a whiter smile?

 A: In addition to the aesthetic reasons.
-Studies have shown that not only do people who have whiter teeth look younger than people who don’t, but that there is a correlation between high self-esteem and a white confident smile.
+Studies have shown that not only do people who have whiter teeth look younger than people who don’t but that there is a correlation between high self-esteem and a white confident smile.

 Q: How does teeth whitening system work?